 Molecular Genetics of Angiogenesis

-Our laboratory has a strong expertise in methods of molecular biology, mouse genetics and imaging.
-In the last years we have put special effort in generating new genetic tools and mouse lines that allow us to understand gene function with higher cellular and temporal resolution.
-As an example, we generated recently ifgMosaic mice, in which we can induce at any given time point and in any tissue, multispectral and combinatorial genetic mosaics (Pontes-Quero et al., 2017, Cell).
-In these mice, different cells of the same tissue express different genes that are associated to specific fluorescent proteins, enabling the direct imaging and comparison of distinct cellular phenotypes caused by the expression of different genes in the same field of view.
-This is essential to understand how individual genes regulate the biology of single cells, during a given biological process (Movie 1).
+The laboratory has a strong expertise in a wide range of methods, including molecular biology, mouse genetics, vascular phenomics, single cell lineage tracing and high resolution imaging.
+In the last years the group has put a special effort in generating new genetic tools and mouse lines that allow the understanding of gene function with higher cellular and temporal resolution. ifgMosaic mice enables the induction at any given time point and in any tissue, multispectral and combinatorial genetic mosaics for higher resolution gene function analysis (Pontes-Quero et al., 2017, Cell).
+In these mice, different cells of the same tissue express different genes that are associated to specific fluorescent proteins, enabling the direct imaging and comparison of distinct cellular phenotypes caused by the single or combinatorial expression of those genes.
+This is important to understand how individual or a combination of genes regulate the biology of single cells, during a given biological process (Figure 1).

-In the next years, we will continue to develop new genetic technology of broad relevance, in order to be able to analyse gene function with higher accuracy and resolution in vivo.
-This will allow us to better understand the main genetic mechanisms controlling the biology of blood vessels, not only during tissue development but also in homeostasis or in disease.
-This knowledge can be later used to effectively regulate angiogenesis and vascular function in diverse physiological and pathological settings (Figure 1).
+In the next years, the group will continue to develop new genetic technology of broad relevance, in order to be able to analyse gene function with higher accuracy and resolution in vivo.
+This will allow us to better understand the main genetic mechanisms controlling the biology of blood vessels, not only during tissue development but also in homeostasis or in cardiovascular disease.
+This knowledge can be later used to effectively regulate angiogenesis and vascular function in diverse physiological and pathological settings (Figure 6).